postgrespro/pg_probackup/doc/pg_probackup.md

 * PostgreSQL 9.5 or higher versions are supported.
 * Windows operating system is not supported.
 * Incremental backups in PTRACK mode can be taken only on Postgres Pro server.
-* Data files from user tablespaces are restored to the same absolute paths as they were during backup.
 * Configuration files outside PostgreSQL data directory are not included in backup and should be backed up separately.
 * Only full backups are supported when using [compressed tablespaces](https://postgrespro.com/docs/postgresproee/current/cfs.html) (Postgres Pro Enterprise feature).